alparmat/FlowContrast/README.md

 Running the program:

-use MATLAB or Octave to execute pipe.m whihc generates the domain for the calculations.
+use MATLAB or Octave to execute pipe.m which generates the domain for the calculations.

 Build FSLBM.cu with nvcc into an executable